Template

 Treatment of Dog Hip Dysplasia

-Nutrition is important to keep your dog from becoming overweight which will put more stress on their hips.
+Good nutrition and reasonable exercise is also very important to keep your dog from becoming overweight.
+Excess weight will put more stress on their hips.

 Nutri-Vet Hip & Joint Plus contains all of these beneficial ingredients in a tasty, chewable tablet to support your dog's hip health.